alexwday/iris-project-database-refresh/catalog search - vision/README.md

 ## Execution

-The scripts are designed to be run in sequence (Stage 1 -> Stage 5) for a given `DOCUMENT_SOURCE`.
+The scripts are designed to be run in sequence (Stage 1 -> Stage 5) for a given `DOCUMENT_SOURCE` (e.g., 'internal_cheatsheets').
 The use of the `_SKIP_SUBSEQUENT_STAGES.flag` allows subsequent stages to exit cleanly if Stage 1 determines there are no new or updated files to process.
 The checkpointing in Stage 3 allows it to be resumed if interrupted.